 Instructions

-- Preheat the oven to 240C/220C fan/gas 9.
+• Preheat the oven to 220C/200C fan/gas 7.
 Give the chilled mixture a good stir and fill the moulds by three quarters with a heaped teaspoon.

-- Run a knife around the edge of each one.
+• Run a knife around the edge of each one.
 These are lovely eaten slightly warm, but good for a couple of days thereafter if stored in an airtight container.
-Dust with icing sugar before serving if wished.